benpolinsky/artvsart-remix/notes.md

 [x] - Root error boundary

+[ ] - add bulk arts rejection (or even success) report

 [ ] - Decide if user auth is even needed.
-If we can prevent otherwise against bots maybe..
+If we can prevent otherwise against bots maybe not.

 [ ] - Basic CRUD Delete, Edit, Update